ZL154/jellyfin-projectionist/README.md

 - [Building from source](#-building-from-source)
 - [Compatibility](#-compatibility)
 - [License](#-license)

----

-## ✨ Why this exists

-Every other Jellyfin preroll plugin we tried hits the same wall:

-- **Cinema Mode** (CherryFloors) requires a Jellyfin library you have to create and maintain manually, and only works for movies — never episodes.
-- **Intros**-style plugins generally don't ship with episode support at all.
-- All of them clutter your homepage with the preroll library tile, and the only "fix" most users find is to disable the library entirely (which then breaks playback with `Unable to find a valid media source to play`).

-Projectionist solves all of this:

 - 🗂️ **Folder-based.** Point at a folder and you're done.
 We create + manage the hidden Jellyfin library transparently and remove it from every user's home screen automatically.
 - 📺 **Episodes too.** A bundled web-client patch (loaded via the FileTransformation plugin) hooks the playback manager so episodes also fetch intros, which the vanilla web client refuses to do.